obsession

 Last year, I volunteered for a class which was also associated to SCAN.
 But for some reason I don't remember, I did not do the task and did not see my waves.

-components indexing some cognitive processing.
+This time, I was pretty confident that I would see my waves and ERP components indexing some cognitive processing.
 I stood the toothpicking and the novelists' inconfidence.
 Zabeth was happily taking my picture.
 Eventually after an hour or more, I was fully wired and prepared to be hooked onto the machine and do the task.

 But the amplifier played dead on me.
 (Electrical signals picked up from the scalp are too weak to be seen.
 The purpose of the amplifier, called amp, is to magnify the signals at least 20 thousand times.)